 Antidiabetic properties– ethanolic extract reduced fasting blood glucose in a diabetic rat model.
 At doses of 50, 100, and 150 mg/kg, the extract improved dyslipidemia associated with diabetes and normalized failing hematological markers.
 It is speculated to work through enhancing insulin signaling and protecting pancreatic beta cells from oxidative damage.
 Ojo 2020

-Antimicrobial potential– In vitro testing with ethanol, methanol, and aqueous extracts on Staphylococcus aureus, Escherichia coli, and salmonella typhi showed notable inhibition of bacterial growth.
-Saponin in the extract acted by disrupting microbial membranes through its surfactant properties. sinmisola 2019
+Antimicrobial potential– In vitro testing with ethanol, methanol, and aqueous extracts on Staphylococcus aureus, Escherichia coli, and Salmonella typhi showed notable inhibition of bacterial growth.
+Saponin in the extract acted by disrupting microbial membranes through its surfactant properties.

 Antidiarrheal potential– ethanol or aqueous extracts in in vivo rodent studies at 100-400 mg/kg body weight exhibited reduction in intestine motility and the intensity and frequency of diarrhea episodes.
 Flavonoids were linked to this through their ability to inhibit prostaglandins and relax the smooth muscles, inducing slow motility.